mashedcreative/gift-aid-for-woocommerce/gift-aid-for-woocommerce/README.txt

 == Changelog ==

+= 1.2.0 =
+* Minor refactoring and updated plugin to reflect new name to comply with wordpress.org plugin repo rules.
+*
 = 1.1.0 =
 * Gift Aid markup inserted via AJAX if switching to the UK from another country.